Musings for my next work of fiction

 Eons ago, I found the small cubist-style artefact in a dry claypan north of an outback town.
 I knew that I should not have disturbed this object, this sacred relic, so humble and unassuming in one way, but so powerful in another.

 I stole it , there can be no denying.

-And then, to add insult to injury, I gave the to you.
+And then, to add insult to injury, I gave the mask the to you.